supra423/electric-billing-system-IT1R1/README.md

 the kwh.py basically updates the database automatically everyday as if a user is actually consuming electricity

-Do note that you have to be windows for the stuff to work because when you run the main.py file, the program also executes other scripts and at the same time turn them into detached processes, which for some reasons, detached process flag I believe does not exist in posix (UNIX-based) operating systems, such as MacOS, Linux-based distributions, etc.
+Do note that you have to be on windows for the stuff to work because when you run the main.py file, the program also executes other scripts and at the same time turn them into detached processes, which for some reasons, detached process flag I believe also exists in posix (UNIX-based) operating systems, such as MacOS, Linux-based distributions, etc. but the way they create detached processes is different compared to windows.

-You can probably instead run these scripts (kwh.py, billScript.py) independently using separate terminal tabs or windows.
+You can probably instead run these scripts (kwh.py, billScript.py, ifUserPaid.py) independently using separate terminal tabs or windows.

 I just made it this way because I find it cool to turn these scripts into